-Make Sure Communication Is Clear And To The Point For Your Organization
+Make Sure Communication Is Clear And to the Point for Your Company

 By Michael Feuer

-Innovations in communication sometimes make it more difficult to get the point across.
-Since we can say as much as we want in multiple forums these days, almost everyone — including businesspeople — provide too much information (or TMI) in their exchanges.
-In many organizations, the art of cutting to the chase has been lost.
+Innovations in communication can make it more difficult to get the point across.
+Since we can say as much as we want in multiple forums these days, almost everyone including businesspeople provide too much information (or TMI) in their exchanges.
+In many businesses, the art of cutting to the chase has been lost.

-A great leader’s management style should mirror that of a benevolent dictator, which is not at all as scary as it sounds, because at the end of the day, the “dictator” side of you calls the shots and makes the difficult decisions, but your “benevolent” side does so while putting the interests of the organization, your team, and your customers ahead of your own.
+A great leaders management style should mirror that of a benevolent dictator, which is not at all as scary as it sounds, because at the end of the day, the dictator side of you calls the shots and makes the difficult decisions, but your benevolent side does so while putting the interests of the business, your team, and your customers ahead of your own.
 And part of being a benevolent dictator is requiring clear, concise communication at all levels, so that key decisions can be made quickly and effectively.

-Really…who cares?
+Really who cares?
 As a leader, you need the basic, bottom line, and you need it now.
 Your team members may want to provide you with excessive detail in the hope that you will recognize them as the ultimate experts on various topics; however, you must let them know that a succinct response is much more valuable.
-If you would like to encourage more concise and effective communication in your organization, read on for seven tips:
+If you would like to encourage more concise and effective communication in your business, read on for seven tips:

 3. Talk through conversations.
-Now that youve tackled emails and recorded messages, it’s time to move on to something a little less predictable: conversations.
-While you cant control every word that comes out of your team members’ mouths, you can establish standards of what is appropriate.
-Tell them that brevity and clarity are key, and point out that these things will set your organization apart from the competition.
+Now that youve tackled emails and recorded messages, its time to move on to something a little less predictable: conversations.
+While you cant control every word that comes out of your team members mouths, you can establish standards of what is appropriate.
+Tell them that brevity and clarity are key, and point out that these things will set your business apart from the competition.
 After all, clients and callers will appreciate the chance to do as much talking and question-asking as they want.

 4. Get frequent updates from key people.
 (Simply put, micromanage.)
-Somewhere along the line, “micromanage” has become a bad word.
-It conjures up images of bosses who can’t delegate, who don’t trust their team members, and who dont give employees room to do their best work.
-No, you shouldn’t do your team’s work for them, but you should get regular (and of course, succinct!) updates from key people.
-These fast-and-frequent communications allow you to keep your finger on your organization’s pulse.
+Somewhere along the line, micromanage has become a bad word.
+It conjures up images of bosses who cant delegate, who dont trust their team members, and who dont give employees room to do their best work.
+No, you shouldnt do your teams work for them, but you should get regular (and of course, succinct!) updates from key people.
+These fast-and-frequent communications allow you to keep your finger on your business’s pulse.

 Delivering a serious concern about sales would be an inappropriate announcement to make at an awards event, for instance.
 Knowing when to say the right thing will lend your message credibility and significance.

 Yes, there will always be some people who will require the ton-of-bricks approach when it comes to giving and receiving appropriate communication.
-But if youre open about the level of succinctness that you want and model those behaviors yourself, you’ll find that most of your team will get on board quickly.
-And chances are, they’ll also be grateful that youve cut out all the background noise.
-HBM V19-1 Add: 2/12 HP: 9/20/12 Car: ?
+But if youre open about the level of succinctness that you want and model those behaviors yourself, youll find that most of your team will get on board quickly.
+And chances are, theyll also be grateful that youve cut out all the background noise.